Nordic Skiing at Saint John's

 Ski Trail Updates

-During the off-season, Outdoor U created a new blog to make sending and receiving updates about Abbey Arboretum ski trail conditions easier.
+The Outdoor U ski blog makes sending and receiving updates about Abbey Arboretum ski trail conditions easy.
 We'll post our updates there and look forward to receiving your comments about the trail conditions throughout the season!

 This link only subscribes to ski trail updates.
-You can also subscribe to other or all topics on our blog as we gradually add to it throughout the year.
+You can also subscribe to other or all topics on our blog.

-In 2013 we created an updated ski trail map.
-Note that trails have been assigned a directional designation and most are now one-way to help make skiing safer for all.
+Note that trails have been assigned a directional designation and most are one-way to help make skiing safer for all.
 Other new things on the map:

 Walkers on the ski trails...